The Québec maritime Blog

-In the Chaleur Bay area, be sure to stop in at Mam’zelle Maria, where you can enjoy a delicious pizza, lobster guédille (roll) or poutine.
+In Maria, in the Chaleur Bay area, be sure to stop in at Mam’zelle Maria, where you can enjoy a delicious pizza, lobster guédille (roll) or poutine.
 There’s also a dairy bar on site, so you can finish off your meal with a vanilla soft-serve ice cream dipped in dark chocolate or maple white chocolate!

 Set up in an old bread delivery truck on Route 138 in Tadoussac, Casse-Croûte Le Connaisseur is well worth a visit.
 The varied menu features some of the best crispy fries in the province!
 A dairy bar is located right next door, if you have any room left for dessert!

 For an unusual experience, head to Casse-Croûte du Pêcheur, in Sept-Îles, where you can eat inside a giant lobster trap overlooking Sept-Îles Bay!
 As you might imagine, the menu features mainly fish and seafood dishes, including seafood chowder, shrimp rolls, crab club sandwiches and more.

 In Longue-Pointe-de-Mingan, Cantine Chez Nat will serve you with a smile!
 This snack bar/food truck’s specialty is crab, a regional delicacy.
 Don’t miss the Chez Marina dairy bar next door, where you can enjoy frozen desserts made with local berries (including cloudberries, blueberries, raspberries and strawberries).